-As an Extension Educator, she provides mindfulness education to promote stress reduction and well-being throughout the lifespan.
-Through educational efforts focused on brain health, she encourages brain healthy lifestyle factors to adults of all ages.
-For educators and childcare providers, her focus on trauma and adverse childhood experiences provides professionals with current strategies and techniques to best serve children in their care.
-As Belzer delivers education content and programming in many life wellness areas, she is most passionate about empowering others to be their best selves.
+Before becoming a county director, Belzer served as an Extension Educator for seven years, providing research-informed, outcome-oriented programming on life issues affecting families with children, adults, and individuals as they age.
+She provided mindfulness education to promote stress reduction and well-being throughout the lifespan.
+Through educational efforts focused on brain health, she encouraged brain-healthy lifestyle factors to adults of all ages.
+For educators and childcare providers, her focus on trauma and adverse childhood experiences provided professionals with current strategies and techniques to best serve children in their care.
+As Belzer delivered education content and programming in many life wellness areas, she remains most passionate about empowering others to be their best selves.

 Belzer earned a Bachelor's Degree in Recreation Administration from Eastern Illinois University in 2000 and a Master’s Degree in Therapeutic Recreation from Indiana University in 2002.
 She actively works towards remaining updated with current research and trends regarding quality of life issues by regularly seeking additional subject matter training and certifications.
 She has been a Certified Therapeutic Recreation Specialist (CTRS) by the National Council on Therapeutic Recreation Certification since 2001.